redimp/otterwiki/otterwiki/help_admin.md

 You can display pages and directories either alphabetical, or with directories first, or only the directories.
 Alternatively you choose to not display the Page Index at all.

+The <code>Page Index Focus</code> setting controls which pages and folders are shown alongside the current page:

+- <code>Focus on current subtree</code> (default): only the parents and siblings of the current page are listed.
+Other folders are hidden until you navigate into them.
+- <code>Always display all top folders and pages</code>: every top level folder and page is listed, but folders stay folded unless they are on the path to the current page.
+- <code>Always display all pages, unfolded</code>: the complete page tree is listed and every folder is expanded.

 ### Content and Editing Preferences

 #### Commit Messages